-Baptistcare has been trialling two new technologies, a robotic baby harp seal and an automated rocking chair to assist people living with dementia experience a greater sense of relaxation.
+Baptistcare has been trialling the use of a robotic baby harp seal to assist people living with dementia experience a greater sense of relaxation.

-The initial trials were conducted at Baptistcare’s Gracehaven residential facility in Rockingham with a focus on residents in their memory support houses with plans in place to trial both technologies at other Baptistcare facilities in the near future.
+The initial trial was conducted at Baptistcare’s Gracehaven residential facility in Rockingham with a focus on residents in their memory support houses with plans in place to trial the technology at other Baptistcare facilities in the near future.

-Thomas Woodage, residential care manager at Baptistcare Gracehaven, who supervised the trial, said both pieces of equipment provided a noticeably calming effect on residents with cognitive disorders associated with dementia.
+Thomas Woodage, Residential Care Manager at Baptistcare Gracehaven, who supervised the trial, said that Paro had a noticeably calming effect on residents with cognitive disorders associated with dementia.

-“The trials have been brilliant.
+“The trial has been brilliant.
 Residents responded positively to Paro the seal and liked the way it responded to touch and sounds.”

 For more information about Residential Care, please follow the link below or

 contact us on 1300 660 640.